St. Petersburg Premises Liability Lawyer

 • Embarrassment

-Florida adopted a modified comparative negligence rule on March 24, 2023, which means sharing 50% or less of the blame for your accident and injuries won’t bar a financial recovery.
+Florida adopted a modified comparative negligence, which means sharing 50% or less of the blame for your accident and injuries won’t bar a financial recovery.
 However, your damages will be reduced by your degree of fault.
 And if your share of fault exceeds 50%, you cannot receive compensation.

 Property owners will be quick to point fingers and blame you.
 It’ll be essential to take prompt action and get an experienced personal injury attorney in St. Petersburg to represent you.
 Our legal team will be prepared for these strategies and ready to fend off these efforts to hurt your claim for damages.